Lochzin/Sprite-Render-Tool-Wiki/docs/en/index.md

     - Fills the list with names, count, and Z rotation based on the pivot object.

 - **💡 Light Pivot**
-  - `Pivot Object`: object used as the pivot for light rotation.
+  - `Light Pivot Object`: object used as the light pivot for light rotation.
-  - **💡 Tip**: You can place lights as children of the pivot (they will rotate with cameras) and add fixed lights outside the pivot to illuminate dark areas of the character.
+  - **💡 Tip**: You can place lights as children of the light pivot (they will rotate with cameras) and add fixed lights outside the light pivot to illuminate dark areas of the character.
   - For detailed information about lighting setup and strategies, see [Lighting](Lighting.md).

 - **🎞️ Animations**